Hannah Nixon's speech at the PSR's Annual Plan launch event 2017

 Over the last year, we’ve really started to see the Forum come into its own.
 I was pleased to see the Forum’s final strategy for collaborative innovation launched last November, which sets out in detail how the industry plans to simplify and modernise the UK payments system; and it certainly has the potential to be game changing.

-We have seen extensive involvement by the Payments Community at every stage of the strategy’s development – a testament that this has been a truly collaborative endeavor.
+We have seen extensive involvement by the Payments Community at every stage of the strategy’s development – a testament that this has been a truly collaborative endeavour.

 The focus now turns to implementation, and that work has already started.